mitodl/ocw-to-hugo/docs/rfcs/Caching.md

         1. untar `${CACHE_DIR}/${course_id}_${current_version}.tgz` in `${output}/content/courses/`
         1. copy `${CACHE_DIR}/${course_id}_${current_version}.json` to `${output}/data/courses/${course_id}.json`

 I believe this will cover our bases.
-We want to invalute the cache whenever the data in it is stale or was generated with an older version of `ocw-to-hugo`.
+We want to invalidate the cache whenever the data in it is stale or was generated with an older version of `ocw-to-hugo`.
 Otherwise, we are good to use the cached data and skip running the HTML through our conversion process.